nacnudus/google-location-coronavirus/README.md

 ## Data Quality

-The onus is on you to check against the originnal PDF files, but this should be okay to use.
+The onus is on you to check against the original PDF files, but this should be okay to use.
 Previous problems have been fixed.
 It has been checked against similar work by the [Office for National Statistics Data Science